• Skip to primary navigation

 Breakfast banana boost is a super easy healthy overnight oats recipe which will give you that much needed boost in the morning.
 This protein packed banana oats breakfast will give you the right start to the day! #neilshealthymeals #recipe #breakfast #banana #overnight #oats

-Breakfast banana boost is a super easy overnight oats recipe which will give you that much needed boost in the morning.
-And set you on the right course for the day!
+Breakfast banana overnight oats will help you kickstart your morning.
+This delicious healthy banana breakfast will energise your day and set you on the right course for the day!

 Two bowls of a breakfast banana boost one in front of the other.